Public Notices, Federal Plans, and Project Compliance

 NOTICE OF INTENT TO REQUEST RELEASE OF FUNDS

-Any individual, group, or agency may submit written comments to the Environmental Review Officer, Develop Louisville, Office of Housing and Community Development, 444 South 5th Street, 5th Floor, Louisville, KY 40202.
-All comments received no later than August 30, 2019 will be considered by the Louisville/Jefferson County Metro Government prior to authorizing submission of a request for release of funds.
-Comments should specify which Notice they are addressing.
+Any individual, group, or agency may submit written comments on the ERR to the Louisville/Jefferson County Metro Government to Laura Grabowski, Director of Housing and Community Development at [email protected] or in writing at the address listed above.
+All comments received by June 15, 2022 will be considered by the Louisville/Jefferson County Metro Government prior to authorizing submission of a request for release of funds.

-The Louisville/Jefferson County Metro Government certifies to HUD that Greg Fischer in his capacity as Mayor consents to accept the jurisdiction of the Federal Courts if an action is brought to enforce responsibilities in relation to the environmental review process and that these responsibilities have been satisfied.
-HUD’s approval of the certification satisfies its responsibilities under NEPA and related laws and authorities, and allows Louisville/Jefferson County Metro Government to use Program funds.
+The Louisville/Jefferson County Metro Government certifies to HUD that Laura Grabowski in her capacity as Director of Housing and Community Development consents to accept the jurisdiction of the Federal Courts if an action is brought to enforce responsibilities in relation to the environmental review process and that these responsibilities have been satisfied.
+HUD’s approval of the certification satisfies its responsibilities under NEPA and related laws and authorities and allows Louisville/Jefferson County Metro Government to use Program funds in the project.

 OBJECTIONS TO RELEASE OF FUNDS

-HUD will accept objections to its release of funds and the Louisville/Jefferson County Metro Government‘s certification for a period of fifteen days following the anticipated submission date or its actual receipt of the request (whichever is later) only if they are on one of the following bases: (a) the certification was not executed by the Certifying Officer of the Louisville/Jefferson County Metro Government; (b) the Louisville/Jefferson County Metro Government has omitted a step or failed to make a decision or finding required by HUD regulations at 24 CFR Part 58; (c) the grant recipient has committed funds or incurred costs not authorized by 24 CFR Part 58 before approval of a release of funds by HUD/State; or (d) another Federal agency acting pursuant to 40 CFR Part 1504 has submitted a written finding that the project is unsatisfactory from the standpoint of environmental quality.
+HUD will accept objections to its release of funds and the Louisville/Jefferson County Metro Government certification for a period of fifteen days following the anticipated submission date or its actual receipt of the request (whichever is later) only if they are on one of the following bases: (a) the certification was not executed by the Certifying Officer of the Louisville/Jefferson County Metro Government; (b) the Louisville/Jefferson County Metro Government has omitted a step or failed to make a decision or finding required by HUD regulations at 24 CFR part 58; (c) the grant recipient or other participants in the development process have committed funds, incurred costs or undertaken activities not authorized by 24 CFR Part 58 before approval of a release of funds by HUD; or (d) another Federal agency acting pursuant to 40 CFR Part 1504 has submitted a written finding that the project is unsatisfactory from the standpoint of environmental quality.